 Kinston, NC Arts Scene

-Harriet's Chapel, a 19th-century church, served as a Civil War field hospital where both Union and Confederate soldiers were tended following the 1862 First Battle of Kinston.
-The church, on U.S. Highway 258 South, was eventually destroyed.
-Today, the New Beaverdam Primitive Church, similar in design to Harriet's Chapel, is on the site.
-A historical marker on the grounds describes the Starr's Battery encounter during the First Battle of Kinston.
-The church is open to visitors from dawn to dusk.
+Harriet's Chapel was a former church that served as a Civil War field hospital following the 1862 First Battle of Kinston.
+The church was eventually destroyed, but today the New Beaverdam Primitive Church, similar in design to Harriet's Chapel, is on the same site on U.S. 258 South and open to visitors.
+A historical marker on the grounds describes a Starr's Battery bloody encounter there during the First Battle of Kinston.

 Also in Kinston is the Gov. Caswell Memorial that commemorates the life of Richard Caswell, the first governor of the independent state of North Carolina.
 In addition, there is a First Battle of Kinston Civil War Battlefield Park as well as a CSS Neuse Civil War Interpretive Center, which pays tribute to the gunboat CSS Neuse that the Confederate navy sailed in battle.

 This nonprofit organization remains dedicated to providing Lenoir County residents with opportunities to not only enjoy but create works of art.
 The council's home, the Arts Center, is nestled in historic downtown Kinston and features a collection of galleries exhibiting local artists.
 The council provides a series of workshops for children and adults, which include music lessons, craft making, furniture painting, watercolor and oil painting.
 Annual shows and events such as ArtsFest, Holiday Shopping Extravaganza and the Motorcycle Show are organized by the Council for the Arts.